lguerreromendez/Particle-tracks-classification/README.md

 # Particle tracks classification
-## Analysis of the particle tracks detected by an MINIPIX detector, classificated and visualized by PIXet Pro software
+## Analysis of the particle tracks detected by a MINIPIX detector, classified and visualized using PIXet Pro software

 ![picture](images/image.png)